 Using STP for one’s retirement needs

-A person approaching retirement can use STP in a reverse manner, that is, transfer a pre-determined amount periodically from an equity fund into a debt fund.
+A person approaching retirement can use STP in a reverse manner, that is, transfer a pre-determined amount periodically from an equity fund into a debt-oriented fund.
 This serves two purposes – it helps fund one’s retirement needs and helps reduce the risk associated with equity investment as one nears retirement.

 Are there different kinds of STPs?

 Yes, today many mutual fund houses have started offering different ways of starting an STP, which are flexible and respond to different market situations automatically.
 Some may have a feature that allows your monthly transfer amounts to increase automatically if the market falls and others may have the feature to allow your transfer amounts to increase or decrease based on market movements while also readjusting the overall transferred amount to limit asset class exposure over a desired level.

 How are STPs taxed?

 An STP transaction is treated like a redemption from the fund you are transferring amounts from (also called the source fund), and a fresh investment into the fund you are investing in (also called the destination fund) for tax purposes.

 STP from Specified Mutual Funds

 If the source fund is not an equity-oriented fund (that has no more than 35% of its assets invested in domestic equity), and if the investment was made prior to April 1, 2023, then short-term capital gain taxes will apply in case the transfers are carried out within 3 years of the initial investment; in such a situation, you will be taxed according to the income tax slab applicable to you.
 If the transfer is made after holding the investment for at least 3 years, then any gains will be taxed at 20% with indexation benefits.